-During the second quarter of 2015, the New York City Department of Housing Preservation and Development published a Request for Qualifications (RFQ) to identify partner organizations to implement a housing program to acquire, rehabilitate, and/or manage affordable housing units in Lower Manhattan.
-This Affordable Housing program was launched and the related subrecipient agreement will be amended in the near future to reflect the new program.
+An open/active Request for Qualifications (RFQ) was issued during the second quarter of 2015 by the New York City Department of Housing Preservation and Development to identify partner organizations to implement a housing program.
+Responsive bidders can acquire, rehabilitate, and/or manage affordable housing units in Lower Manhattan.
+This Affordable Housing program was launched and the related subrecipient agreement will be amended in the near future to reflect new projects identified.

+This Report Period Cumulative Actual Total / Expected

+Total Total

 of Housing Units 0 0/120

-Low Mod Total Low Mod Total Low/Mod of Households 0 0 0 60/60 60/60 120/120 100.00
+This s Report Period Cumulative Actual Total / E Expected Low Mod Total Low Mod Total Low/Mod of Households 0 0 0 60/60 60/60 120/120 100.00

-Grantee Activity Number: KV-0600
+KV-0600